kenji-yt/snake-EAGLE-RC/README.md

         └── reads_pe_2.fastq
 ```

-As mentionned above, you can add ".gtf" files in the "progenitors/speciesN/" directories if you want appropriate qualimap reports.
+As mentionned above, you can add ".gtf" files in your input directory at `progenitors/species/` directories if you want appropriate qualimap reports for RNA data.

+You can find an **input directory template** in `template_input_dir/DNA`.
+This is not a test dataset as it only contains empty files.
+It just serves as a guide for your own input directory.

 ## Usage